 The starting point for introducing challenging programmes that cut across many work groups and departments is to find ways to articulate and guide planned project activities, especially those intended to produce dissemination and utilization outcomes.
 Many managers do not have the tools to easily set out, document, and communicate complex programme goals, activity strategies, and intended outcomes.
 Logic models can assist these goals by encouraging project staff to plan for results by envisioning a ‘big picture’ view of a project’s scope of work and potential significance to various target systems.
 Other names for logic models include ‘outcomes models’, ‘causal chains’, or ‘intervention logic models’ (ILMs).
 Often logic models are embedded within a larger theory of change (TOC) approach to programme design and evaluation.

 Logic models are narrative or graphical depictions of processes in real life that communicate the underlying assumptions upon which an activity is expected to lead to a specific result.
 They generally illustrate a sequence of cause-and-effect relationships, i.e. a systems approach to communicate the path toward a desired result.
 The model describes logical linkages among programme resources, activities, outputs, and audiences, and highlights different orders of outcomes related to a specific problem or situation.
-Importantly, once a programme has been described in tenns of the logic model, critical measures of perfonnance can be identified.
+Importantly, once a programme has been described in terms of the logic model, critical measures of performance can be identified.
 In this way logic models can be seen to support both planning and evaluation.
-A good place to start is with this introduction to logic models, and a more detailed introduction to outcomes.
+A good place to start is with these site blog introductions to developing a theory of change (ToC), using logic models, and working with outcomes.
 Below are annotated links to a number of intervention logic resources: